 Installation view of the exhibition “Designing modern women, 1890-1990”.

-Altough today we take for granted that the design of the last century has been deeply marked by women’s contribution, it is nevertheless fascinating to discover such story under a new point of view, an original perspective focused on the peculiarity of women’s creativity, which has always been characterized by an approach blurring the boundaries between art and craft, small series and mass production, passion and profession.
+Although today we take for granted that the design of the last century has been deeply marked by women’s contribution, it is nevertheless fascinating to discover such a story from a new point of view, an original perspective focused on the peculiarity of women’s creativity, which has always been characterized by an approach blurring the boundaries between art and craft, small series and mass production, passion, and profession.

 Magda Mautner Von Markhof (1881–1944) Kalenderbilderbuch (Calendar picture book), c.1905 Woodcut 4 x 9 1/4 x 1/2″ (10.2 x 23.5 x 1.3 cm).

-The set of objects, drawings, graphics and videos forming the content of the exhibition “Designing Modern Women, 1890–1990”, testifies the contribution by women’s creativity to modernity, not only by highlighting female designers’ work, but also by depicting their influence as clients, performers and educators.
-In an historical context characterized by rapid politic, social, lifestyle and cultural changes, women defied conventions and explored disciplines traditionally reserved for men, thus becoming protagonists of modernity also because of the new needs and ways of living they introduced.
+The set of objects, drawings, graphics, and videos forming the content of the exhibition “Designing Modern Women, 1890–1990”, testifies to the contribution of women’s creativity to modernity, not only by highlighting female designers’ work but also by depicting their influence as clients, performers, and educators.
+In a historical context characterized by rapid political, social, lifestyle, and cultural changes, women defied conventions and explored disciplines traditionally reserved for men, thus becoming protagonists of modernity also because of the new needs and ways of living they introduced.